hopservices/metaflow-tools/aws/terraform/README.md

 terraform apply --var-file prod.tfvars
 ```

-Once the terraform executes, configure Metaflow using `metaflow configure import ./metaflow_config_<env>_<region>.json`
+Once the Terraform executes, configure Metaflow using `metaflow configure import ./metaflow_config_<env>_<region>.json`

 ### Custom Batch Image

 A custom batch image can be used by setting the variable `enable_custom_batch_container_registry`.
-This will provision an ECR registry, adn the generated Metaflow batch configuration will have `METAFLOW_BATCH_CONTAINER_IMAGE` and `METAFLOW_BATCH_CONTAINER_REGISTRY` set to the ECR repository.
-The Metaflow batch image must then be pushed into the repository before the first flow can be executed.
+This will provision an Amazon ECR registry, adn the generated Metaflow AWS Batch configuration will have `METAFLOW_BATCH_CONTAINER_IMAGE` and `METAFLOW_BATCH_CONTAINER_REGISTRY` set to the Amazon ECR repository.
+The Metaflow AWS Batch image must then be pushed into the repository before the first flow can be executed.

 To do this, first copy the output of `metaflow_batch_container_image`.

-Then login to the ecr repo:
+Then login to the Amazon ECR repository:
 ```
 aws ecr get-login-password | docker login --username AWS --password-stdin <ecr-repository-name>
 ```

-Pull the appropriate image from docker hub.
+Pull the appropriate image from Docker Hub.
 In this case, we are using `continuumio/miniconda3:latest`:

 ```
 docker pull continuumio/miniconda3